 The first part of the hike is a long climb to the refuge (5-8 hours).
 On this first stretch having some change on hand is a good idea as you’ll find plenty of locals selling fresh orange juice and some other beverages on the way up.
 However the further you get this will taper off.

 If you don’t feel motivated enough to spend 3 days hiking to Jebel Toubkal, there is several shortest trekking paths in the region.
 There is also a beautiful waterfall is located just 30 min walk from Imlil.

-If you’re still unsure what to do, stop into the local tourism office for some additional ideas ideas or to arrange for a mountain guide to spend the day and show you around.
 There is also horse back riding, cycling or simply sitting back to relax on one of the roof terraces while sipping some Moroccan mint tea and enjoying the landscape!

 WHERE TO EAT IN IMLIL

 While in Imlil, the goat and lamb barbecue ribs are a real treat for all the foodies.
 The cherry season is in June and the walnuts are available in September-October!
 Simple food and beautiful nature really define this region.

 You’ll also find several “snack” shops that sell things like shawarma and pizza.
 But for great Moroccan food you’ll want to check out what your accommodation offers.
 Many also provide meals for those visiting just for the day.